Frank O'Hara & Marion Raycheba in China

 how to find prospective investors.
 On another subject - I also reviewed the

 business plan of a company.
-I've prepared lots of business plans but they only
+I've prepared lots of business plans over the

 We had a meeting with the woman who is head of the